Over the past few months, I’ve been struggling to piece together what in the world is happening with me and soda, in particular, diet sodas.

 Below is a YouTube clip from “This Naked Mind” that I recently watched that really helped give voice and perspective to the struggles I’ve been feeling lately.
 It’s informative and also comforting on some level to know that other people are experiencing similar issues.
 She has a podcast as well which I’ve also subscribed to.

-The video is 11 minutes long, but I highly recommend watching the entire thing, especially if you find yourself (like me) just bouncing around from one hangup to the next.
+The video a little over 10 minutes long, but I highly recommend watching the entire thing, especially if you find yourself (like me) just bouncing around from one hangup to the next.

 Listen.
 Share.
 And leave a comment!
 Have you experienced addiction transference?
 What did you “transfer” to?
 What has that been like for you?